Access for All

 Township mobility maps, designated accessible parking, toilets and Changing Places

-- Designated Accessible Disabled Car Parks (rev Nov 2020)
+- Designated Accessible Disabled Toilets Information Sheet (revised Nov 2020)

-- Designated Accessible Disabled Toilets rev Nov 2020)
+- Designated Accessible Disabled Car Parks Information Sheet (revised Nov 2020)

 Changing Places are fully accessible public toilets with additional features and equipment to meet the needs of people with severe or profound disabilities.